-We strongly recommend that when you apply for B-1 visas to visit Fermilab, you obtain a support letter from your home institution in addition to the invitation letter from Fermilab.
+Whether you plan to visit Fermilab using Visa Waiver or by applying for a B-1 visa stamp, we strongly recommend that you obtain a support letter from your home institution in addition to the invitation letter from Fermilab.

 The following issues should be addressed in the Home Institution Letter:

 - Who you are, your credentials, and your role in the experiment or the reason why you need to visit Fermilab.

 - The dates of your visit.

 - That you will continue to be paid by your institution.

 - That you will return to your home institution after the visit ends.